-Two new programmes, Nai Manzil and USTTAD (Upgrading Skills and Training in Traditional Arts/Crafts for Development) were announced in 2014-15 and 2015-16 respectively, with the objective of making minorities a part of mainstream development.
+Two new programmes, Nai Manzil and USTTAD (Upgrading Skills and Training in Traditional Arts/ Crafts for Development) were also announced in 2014-15 and 2015-16 respectively, with the objective of making minorities a part of mainstream development.
 Nai Manzil focuses on education and skill development of school-dropouts while USTTAD aims to conserve traditional arts and crafts along with building capacity of traditional artisans and craftsmen belonging to minority communities.
-Nai Roshni, a leadership training programme for women and MANAS for upgrading entrepreneurial skills of minority youth was also announced.
-Union Budget 2016-17 has allocated Rs.
+Nai Roshni, a leadership training programme for women and a scheme for upgrading entrepreneurial skills of minority youth was also announced.
+Union Budget 2017-18 has allocated Rs.15 crore for Nai Roshni, Rs.
+250 for Skill Development Rs.
 175 crore for Nai Manzil and Rs.
-22 crore for USTAD.
+22 crore for USTTAD.

-Physical Progress Report under MSDP
+Financial vis-à-vis Physical Progress Report under MSDP